ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ## #- 1c) load tacsat and eflalo data from file

-In your &quot;Data&quot; folder you should have all your tacsat and eflalo files in the .RDATA format.Inthecodeitisexpectedthatyourfileshavethefollowingnamingconvention &quot;tacsat\_ XXXX&quot; i.e. tacsat\_2009; tacsat\_2010, etc. The same naming convention is applied to the eflalo files.
-This will allow the code to load the files as they are needed duringthe&quot;for&quot;loop.Failingtocorrectlynamethefileswillresultinanerror.
+In your 'Data' folder you should have all your tacsat and eflalo files in the .RDATA format.
+In the code it is expected that your files have the following naming convention 'tacsat\_ XXXX&quot; i.e. tacsat\_2009; tacsat\_2010, etc. The same naming convention is applied to the eflalo files.
+This will allow the code to load the files as they are needed during the 'for' loop.
+Failing to correctly name the files will result in an error.

-Sincewehavejustcopied **year\&lt;-**** 2009**totheconsole,whenwerunthisblockonlythe 2009 year data will beloaded.
+Since we have justcopied **year\&lt;-**** 2009** to the console, when we run this block only the 2009 year data will beloaded.

-Now that you have just loaded both tacsat and eflalo for 2009 the next two lines will just change the name of your objects to &quot;tacsat&quot; and &quot;eflalo&quot;.
-Depending on what your objects are called you may need to change the code. (tip: If at any stage you don&#39;t remember what the names are just type &quot;ls()&quot; and a list of all objects already loaded will appear).
-If your object names are not &quot;tacsat&quot; and &quot;eflalo&quot; you will need to adapt the code.
+Now that you have just loaded both tacsat and eflalo for 2009 the next two lines will just change the name of your objects to 'tacsat' and 'eflalo'.
+Depending on what your objects are called you may need to change the code. (tip: If at any stage you don't remember what the names are just type 'ls()' and a list of all objects already loaded will appear).
+If your object names are not 'tacsat' and 'eflalo' you will need to adapt the code.
 However, this is a simple process.
-Below are two examples for changing objects names in this case the names are &quot;2009Tacsat&quot; and another called &quot;Tac09&quot;
+Below are two examples for changing objects names in this case the names are '2009Tacsat' and another called 'Tac09'

 ![Shape11](RackMultipart20220215-4-1krebzr_html_7a43faac36ba21ba.gif)